sayches/documentation/PP.md

 	</tbody>
 </table>

-<p>- PP &amp; ToS are often too long to read, but it is important to understand what it contains.
+<p class="f-s-11 text-justify text-secondary">- PP &amp; ToS are often too long to read, but it is important to understand what it contains.
 Your rights on the Internet depend on it.
 We believe PP &amp; ToS should be presented as clearly as contents of a food package.
 Most companies write terms for judges, when they should be written for their customers.<br />
 &ndash; App Functionality: Such as to authenticate the user, enable features, prevent fraud, implement security measures, ensure server up-time, improve scalability and performance, or perform customer support.<br />
 &ndash; Developer&rsquo;s Advertising or Marketing: Such as sending first-party marketing communications directly to the user.</p>